theoffricial/blog/apps/unicop/docs/js-es/testing-frameworks/jest/architecture/appendix-6-frameworks-evolution.md

+---
+pagination_next: null
+---

-# Appendix Ⅵ: Jest Test Frameworks Evolution
+# Appendix Ⅵ: Jest Test Frameworks Evolution 🦕

 When Jest has released, it used `jasmine` under the hood to actually run tests and process their results (the `jest-runner` module was responsible for running tests, and still does.).